 What to Expect

-Expect loud rocking music, flashing lights, the odd scary character walking around, and to be surrounded by people mostly between the ages of 15 and 30 while waiting in the lineups.
+Expect loud rocking music, flashing lights and the odd scary character walking around.
+You can also expect to be surrounded by people mostly between the ages of 15 and 30 while waiting in the lineups.
 Inside the venues expect lots of blood and bulging eyes, torture-chamber-like scenes, musty smells and wax-museum-calibre characters.